tkrop/go-testing/MAKEFILE.md

-**Warning:** The [Makefile](Makefile) installs a `pre-commit` hook overwriting and deleting any pre-existing hook, i.e. `make commit`, that enforces a basic +unit testing and linting to run successfully before allowing to commit, i.e.
+**Warning:** The [Makefile](Makefile) installs a `pre-commit` hook overwriting and deleting any pre-existing hook, i.e. `make commit`, that enforces a basic unit testing and linting to run successfully before allowing to commit, i.e.
 `test-go`, `test-unit`, `lint-base` (or what code quality level is defined), and `lint-markdown`.